caomw/CameraCalibration-1/README.md

 # CameraCalibration
-This program determines the distortion and the camera matrix
+This program determines the distortion and the camera matrix.
+It is entirely taken from the OpenCV tutorial as mentioned in section __literature__ and only slightly adjusted.
+The purpose of this repository is to have and provide a ready to compile code.

 ## what it does
 This program determines the distortion and the camera matrix using OpenCV.
 The output is an XML or YAML File telling you the camera instrinsic and distortion coefficients.